 From A to Z: Sir Peter Blake’s Alphabet Suites in all their glory

-Ever since the 60s Peter Blake is regarded the original godfather of British Pop Art.
-A key member of the burgeoning artist movement Blake has been one of the best-known British artists of his generation.
-From collage to sculpture and engraving or printmaking, Blake is an artist in any form, commercial or not.
+Ever since the 60s, Peter Blake is regarded the original godfather of British Pop Art.
+A key member of the burgeoning artist movement, Blake has been one of the best-known British artists of his generation showing his artistry in all formats, from collage through sculpture, engraving or printmaking.

-Knighted in 2002, an honorary doctor of the Royal College of Art, and with his work represented in major collections throughout the world, Peter Blake is an icon of British Art whose influence is present to many young and highly acclaimed artists of our times.
+Knighted in 2002, an honorary doctor of the Royal College of Art, and with his work represented in major collections throughout the world, Blake's influence is present in the portfolios of many highly acclaimed artists of our times.

 Born in Dartford, Kent in 1932 Blake studied initially at Gravesend Technical College from 1949-51.
 After a period of national service in the Royal Air Force, Blake attended the Royal College of Art, graduating in 1956.

 During the 1960s and 70s Blake taught at various institutions such as St. Martins School of Art, Harrow School of Art, Walthamstow School of Art and the Royal College of Art.
 A founding member of the Brotherhood of Ruralists and a constant inspiration for numerous creatives, Blake was elected a member of the Royal Academy of Arts in 1981, and a CBE in 1983.